 Step-By-Step Shopify To WooCommerce Migration

-Run the steps in this order every time.
+Run these Shopify to WooCommerce migration steps in this order every time.
 Each step builds on the previous one.
 Skipping steps is how migrations end up with silent failures two weeks in.

 Step 1: Export Shopify data

 Products: Shopify admin, Products, Export.
 Choose “All products” and CSV format.
-Shopify’s export splits variants into separate rows with a parent handle, which you map across in the next step.
+Shopify’s export splits variants into separate rows under a parent handle, which matters a lot in Step 3.

 Customers: Shopify admin, Customers, Export.
 The CSV includes names, emails, addresses, and opt-in status.
-Passwords do not export (Shopify hashes them and never exposes them), so every customer will need to reset their password on first WooCommerce login.
+Passwords do not export, so every customer will need to reset theirs on first WooCommerce login.
 Plan a “we have moved” email now.

 Orders: Shopify admin, Orders, Export.
 For stores under roughly 20,000 orders, export everything in one file.
 For larger stores, batch by month to keep the CSVs manageable.